nickeblewis/headforcode/content/guide/frontend/react/index.md

 ### Now let's get to know React better

 This exercise should have given you a quick insight into how you can create a React app from scratch and we shall look next at expanding it by adding further components to the project and structuring the app properly.

+The next steps will be to move on to the following topics and exercises:

+* Run through the basic code and learn about how it is structured and why
+* Hooking up a GraphQL data source using Apollo and GraphCool